iwhite90/ScalaForTheInterested/chapters/Section04.md

 Now we can be sure that the `Ian.sayHello` method will always return "Hello, I'm Ian", and if you accidentally change it while you're coding you'll find out about it as soon as you run your tests.
 Result!

+### Practice

+Here are a few challenges to help you practice what you've learnt so far.

+1. Add some behaviour to the `Ian` object to allow it to say goodbye.
+Start by writing a test for the behaviour, then write the code to make the test pass.
+Your test can go in the `IanSpec` class body, below the existing test.
+2. Add a method called `echo` to the `Ian` object, which takes a string as a method parameter, and just returns the string when the method is called.
+Don't forget to write a test first.
-The last thing we're going to do in this chapter is use our new object and method from our actual program rather than from the test.
-I'll leave it to you as an exercise, but try to get your HelloWorld object to print "Hello, I'm Ian" to the terminal by calling the `sayHello` method on the `Ian` object.
+3. Use the `Ian` object in our actual `HelloWorld` program, rather than just using it from the tests.
+Try to get the `HelloWorld` object to print "Hello, I'm Ian" to the terminal instead of "Hello World!"

 [Next chapter](Section05.md)